 - The 4 main reasons people decide against working within a team environment

 - The 2 forms of CRE teams and which one is right for you

 - How to lead a dominating commercial real estate team

-This week we turn our attention to hiring the right team members, regardless if it’s your first teammate or your latest addition to your established team, I have some tips to share with you…
+This week we turn our attention to hiring the right team members.
+Regardless of whether it’s your first teammate or the latest addition to your established team, I have some tips to share with you…

 4 steps to hiring the right CRE team members

 The number one mistake of hiring is not having a process.
 A close second is hiring a buddy, or “a good guy”.
 It’s the kiss of death.
 Not that working with solid, trusted relationships are wrong; in fact, they are essential.
 However, no more essential than hiring the right person for the right position.
 Great teams have hiring processes which include background checks, culture confirmation, skills validation, and ultimately, extensive interviewing by each team member, not simply the team leader.